 Who are Friends and Families

-Families with disabled children feel valued and experience the best quality of life possible
+Our mission is to work with families with disabled children and provide high quality services that make them feel valued, improve their wellbeing and experience the best quality of life possible

 We are a non-profit organisation unique to Plymouth, providing information, support and services for families with disabled children, many of whom describe us as a life saver.
 Our services give families opportunities to network and create bespoke training and educational environments.
 We offer individual family support and give advice on relevant issues.
 We run social and leisure events allowing, ”time-out to have fun” away from the stresses and punishing regime of caring.
 This allows a vital ‘recharge of batteries’, relieving isolation and time for young carers to have fun.
 Integrated activities enable children with disabilities opportunities to experience a huge diversity of sports, arts, crafts and music not elsewhere available to them or their families.

 Our group is friendly, informal and supportive.
 We encourage everybody to share their valuable information and experiences.
 We do not have an emphasis on any specific condition or disability but suggest that, regardless of the type of additional need, each family experiences similar concerns.

 Friends and Families of Special Children was founded in 2002 by a small group of parents who identified a huge gap in service provision for Children with disabilities and their families within Plymouth and its surrounding area.
 The group gained Charitable Status in 2005 (Registered charity No 1140826) and is now one of the main providers of integrated leisure services within the City.

 In 2018 we were approached by the Parliamentary Review as an example of best practice in our sector! and are featured in the 2019 Care Publication.